 If a country does not have an extradition treaty in place then criminals are completely safe.
 For example, Costa Rica does NOT have an extradition treaty with most other countries – so it is a criminal haven.

 Besides the legal aspects of the process, extradition also involves the physical transfer of custody of the person being extradited to the legal authority of the requesting country.
+It is not just about Arresting Scammers!

 Through the extradition process, one country typically makes a formal request to another country where they believe the criminal is living or hiding.
 If the criminal (fugitive) is found within the territory of the other country, then the requesting country may ask that they arrest the fugitive and subject him or her to its extradition process.
-The extradition procedures are dependent on the law and practice of the country where the criminal is found.
+The extradition procedures depend on the law and practice of the country where the criminal is found.

 This involves a court process usually, and it is not certain that their local courts will even agree with a treaty, It is totally voluntary.